DmitryF-go/articles/Various/How-to_request_for_personal_grid_certificate.md

 As you can see, the authority member for Belarus is BYGCA, Alexander Shahk (shag at uiip dot bas-net dot by)

-For now (2019.02.15) person who make certificates is Ermak Dmitriy (dmierk at hep dot by), http://inp.bsu.by
+Now (2019.02.15) person who makes certificates: Ermak Dmitriy (dmierk at hep dot by), http://inp.bsu.by

 ---
 ### <a name="request" />Create request for certificate